 The Common Address functions allow you to centrally store and quickly insert commonly used addresses.
 These addresses can be organised into logical groupings or categories, such as Barristers, Courts, Real Estate Agents, and Law Firms.
 When searching for an address you then have the option to shorten the list by showing only addresses from a particular group.
 An address can be in more than one group.

 Each separate common address entry is assigned a unique code.
 You insert an address into a document you are building by first entering the code into the document and then clicking the Common Address button on the ribbon.
-In this respect it is very similar to Word’s AutoText function.
-The I-Deal Docs common address functions offer a number of advantages over Word’s AutoText function though, most notably:
+In this respect it is very similar to the Office AutoText function.
+The I-Deal Docs common address functions offer a number of advantages over Office’s AutoText function though, most notably:

 - there is a search facility for when the address code is unknown